-The most clearly defined methodology belonged to the syntax group, and has since taken shape in the form of the Treebank project, which follows many of the guidelines originally suggested by Fred Jelinek.
-This project will be able to evaluate syntactic parsers by comparing their output with respect to previously determined correct parse information-a black-box evaluation of a single component, i.e., a parser.
-The project has recently been established at the University of Pennsylvania under Mitch Marcus and is funded by DARPA, General Electric, and the Air Force.
+As explained in more detail below, the glass-box methodology most commonly suggested by the working groups was black-box evaluation of a single component.
+The area that seemed the ripest for evaluation was Syntax, with Semantics being the farthest away from the level of consensus required for general evaluation standards.
+Pragmatics and Discourse heroically managed to specify a range of items and suggest a possible black-box evaluation methodology for a subset of those items.
+Knowledge Representation specified subtopics with associated evaluation techniques.
+Syntax The most clearly defined methodology belonged to the Syntax group. and has since taken shape in the form of the TREEBANK project which follows many of the guidelines originally suggested by Fred Jelinek.
+This project will be able to evaluate syntactic parsers by comparing their output with respect to previously determined correct parse information - a black-box evaluation of a single component, i.e., a parser.
+It has recently been established at the University of Pennsylvania under Mitch Marcus and is funded by DARPA.
+General Electric, and the Air Force.
 The goal of the project is to collect a large amount of data, both written language and spoken language, which will be divided into training sets and test sets.
 It involves annotating the data with a polytheoretic syntactic structure.
 It has been agreed that the annotation includes lexical class labels, bracketing, predicate argument relationships, and possibly reconstruction of control relationships, wh-gaps, and conjunction scope.
-Eventually it would be desirable to include co-reference anaphora, prepositional phrase attachment, and comparatives, although it is not clear how to ensure consistent annotation.
+Eventually it would be desirable to include co-reference anaphora, prepositional phrase attachment and comparatives although it is not clear how to ensure consistent annotation.
 People interested in testing the parsing capability of their systems against untried test data could deliver the parsers to the test site with the ability to map their output into the form of the corpus annotation for automatic testing.
 The test results can be returned to parser developers with overall scores as well as scores broken out by case, i.e., percentage of prepositional phrase bracketings that are correct.